willtp87/in-your-voices/docs/config.md

 * Dark mode: turn dark mode on or off
 * Autoplay: Auto play slideshows or require manual nav.
-* Navigate to the voices screen.
+* Voices: Navigate to the voices screen.
+* Documentation: Web link to documentation.